SevvalliThavapalan/LinkGenVarPhen-Workflow/Data Processing/README.md

 #### Note

 All scripts and tools used here are one possible way to process the data.
 Feel free to use your own scripts and tools if you prefer.
+Here the most important parts of each processing step is covered.
+If you want more deatils please look into the documentation of each tool.

 ### 1. Prepare all relevant files